n4feng/Agents_Failure_Attribution/README.md

 > [!IMPORTANT]
 > If you find this project helpful, please consider giving us a ⭐️!
 It motivates us to keep improving.

-This repository provides the implementation of ICML 2025 paper "Which Agent Causes Task Failures and When?
+This repository provides the implementation of ICML 2025 spotlight paper "Which Agent Causes Task Failures and When?
 On Automated Failure Attribution of LLM Multi-Agent Systems".

 ## 🧐 Overview